arsa-dev/ngx-material-table/src/app/pages/demo/snippets/require.md

-import { Ng2SmartTableModule } from 'ngx-material-table';
+import { NgxMaterialTableModule } from 'ngx-material-table';